Brazil eyes emergency use for AstraZeneca vaccine after UK approval

 Rio de Janeiro-based Fiocruz, which has agreed to import and bottle some 100 million doses of the AstraZeneca vaccine by June and eventually produce the vaccine locally, had previously said it would seek full regulatory approval for the shot on Jan.
 15.

-On that basis, Health Ministry officials have said nationwide vaccinations would begin Jan.
-20 in a best-case scenario.
+On that basis, officials have said nationwide vaccinations could, at the earliest, begin on Jan.
+20.

 Anvisa’s press representatives declined to say when Fiocruz would file its request for emergency use.